Intellectual Property Rights

 Source: Law No. 28/2014.

-Lastly, there is no copyrights at all for: (i) the result of an open meeting of a state institution; (ii) laws and regulations; (iii) a formal state speech; (iv) court judgement or decision; (v) holy scripture or religious symbol.
+Lastly, there is no copyrights at all for: (i) the result of an open meeting of a state institution; (ii) laws and regulations; (iii) a formal state speech; (iv) court judgement or decision; (v) holy scripture or religious symbols.

-Subject of the Protected Copyrights
+• Subject of the Protected Copyrights

-Under copyrights law, the holder of copyrights is the creator of any form of works recognized by copyrights law.
+Under copyrights law, the holder of the copyrights is the creator of any form of works recognized by copyrights law.
 The creator is defined as someone who, unless proven otherwise, is mentioned in the creation; declared as the creator of a creation; mentioned in the records of creations; recorded in the creations general gazette as the creator.

 Furthermore, in case where a creation was created by 2 (two) persons or more, the creator is the person who leads and oversees the completion of the creation.
 However, if that role was not filled with anyone, without diminishing the rights of the rest to the creation, the person who gathered the creation shall be considered as the creator.
-In case where the creation was designed and realized by persons under the leadership and oversight of a designer, the designer shall be deemed as the creator.
+In the case where the creation was designed and realized by persons under the leadership and oversight of a designer, the designer shall be deemed as the creator.

-Unless there is an agreement that arranges otherwise, in case of a co-creation with the government, the government institution shall be credited as the creator.
-In that arrangement, if the creation is used commercially, the co-creator will be entitled to rewards in the form of royalty.
+Unless there is an agreement that states otherwise, in case of a co-creation with the government, the government institution shall be credited as the creator.
+In that arrangement, if the creation is used commercially, the co-creator will be entitled to rewards in the form of royalties.
 However, if the creation was produced as a result of a work relation or by order, unless agreed otherwise, the creator is the person who produced the creation.

 In case a legal entity announces, distributes, or communicates a creation which comes from the legal entity, without mentioning a name as the creator, the legal entity shall be deemed as the creator.

-The Rights of Copyrights Holder
+• The Rights of Copyrights Holder

 Moral rights are not transferable, unless by will or inheritance in accordance with the prevailing laws and regulations.
-This arrangement, however, can be rejected or released by the recipient through written statement.
+This arrangement, however, can be rejected or released by the recipient through a written statement.

 As to economic rights, it includes the rights to gain economic benefits from the creations, which could come from: (i) publishing; (ii) duplication in any form; (iii) translation; (iv) adaptation, arrangement; or transformation; (v) distribution of the original and copies; (vi) showcase; (vii) announcement; (viii) communication; and (ix) rent.
-Any party who wishes to do any of the protected economic activities above shall obtain a license from the creator or the copyrights holder, without which any commercialized duplication and usage shall be prohibited.
+Any party who wishes to do any of the protected economic activities above must obtain a license from the creator or the copyrights holder, without which, any commercialized duplication and usage shall be prohibited.

-Terms of Copyrights
+• Terms of Copyrights

-Filing an Application for Copyrights
+• Filing an Application for Copyrights

 The procedure for the copyright application can be seen in the following chart: